opendata/Data-Ecosystems/Document Topograper.md

 # Document Topographer

-@jsfenfen developed [What Word Where?](https://github.com/jsfenfen/whatwordwhere), a tool that uses hOCR data to create near-literal document topography—that is, GIS data.
+[Jacob Fenton](https://github.com/jsfenfen) developed [What Word Where?](https://github.com/jsfenfen/whatwordwhere), a tool that uses hOCR data to create near-literal document topography—that is, GIS data.
 We need to modularize this, so that it can stand alone—preferably a command-line tool that takes a PDF and generates GIS data.

-More details about this are available on @jsfenfen's repository.
+More details about this are available on [Jacob's repository](https://github.com/jsfenfen).